How do you Know When Fecal Impaction Has Cleared? 6 Signs.

 7- Abdominal Radiograph may be necessary.

-The impacted stool mass can be low in the rectum or high in the colon. sometimes, doctors we as doctors are unable to tell for sure if the impaction is cleared.
+The impacted stool mass can be low in the rectum or high in the colon.
+As doctors, we sometimes cannot tell if the impaction is cleared.

 So, we may need an abdominal radiograph to make sure the fecal impaction is cleared.